patrickweaver/crossword/README.md

 # Crossword

-A crossword composer and game made with React, TypeScript, and Create React App.
+A crossword composer and game made with React, TypeScript, React Router, and Create React App.

+Set up to be deployed to a subdirectory, with `/editor` and `/game` as additional subdirectories with the whole app to work around React Router issues. `copy.sh` file copies to my local static site generator.

 ## Notes